ShannonCeb/viamics/README.md

  Installation
 ===============================================================================

- Installation from source might be a little bit tricky for novice users.
+ Although it is quite straightforward, installation might be tricky for novice users.

- Beta release of the Framework will provide a better installation.
-This part, though, is for programmers and command line enthusiasts who like to get framework running.
+ Following information is mostly to give an idea to programmers and command line enthusiasts who like to get the framework running.

- I tried to maintain following recipe, but this may not be the complete list of commands in order to get framework running.
-If you have been trying to install Viamics and if you need any help please don't hesitate to send an e-mail to:

-    a.murat.eren / gmail.com

- Sorry for this temporary mess and inconvenience.

      # APT INSTALLATION SCRIPT FOR UBUNTU/DEBIAN:
      #     This python script: https://raw.github.com/meren/viamics/install/install.py will